Kotlin/kotlinx-atomicfu/README.md

 AtomicFU provides some additional features that you can optionally use.

-### VarHandles with Java 9 (optional)
+### VarHandles with Java 9

-AtomicFU can produce code that is using Java 9 [VarHandle](http://download.java.net/java/jdk9/docs/api/java/lang/invoke/VarHandle.html) instead of `AtomicXXXFieldUpdater`.
-Set `variant` configuration option to `VH`.
+AtomicFU can produces code that is using Java 9 [VarHandle](http://download.java.net/java/jdk9/docs/api/java/lang/invoke/VarHandle.html) instead of `AtomicXXXFieldUpdater` and creates [JEP 238](http://openjdk.java.net/jeps/238) multi-release jar file.

-You can also create [JEP 238](http://openjdk.java.net/jeps/238) multi-release jar with both `AtomicXXXFieldUpdater` baseline and `VarHandle` version for Java 9+.
-Set `variant` configuration option to `BOTH` and configure `Multi-Release: true` attribute in the resulting jar manifest.
+You can set `variant` configuration option to `VH` in order to create a library that has only Java 9+ code and does not support Java 8 and below.

 ### Testing lock-free data structures on JVM (optional)